Acer macrophyllum: Distribution and habitat

-Bigleaf maple can be found west of British Columbia's Coast Ranges and the Cascade Range, from Vancouver Island to California.
+Bigleaf maple mostly occurs near North America's Pacific coast, west of British Columbia's Coast Ranges and the Cascade Range, from southernmost Alaska to southern California.
+Some stands are also found inland in the foothills of the Sierra Nevada of central California, and a tiny population occurs in central Idaho.

 It usually grows from sea level to elevations of 450 m, and more exceptionally 1200 m.
 It can form pure stands on moist soils in proximity to streams, but is generally found within riparian hardwood forests or dispersed, (under or within), relatively open canopies of conifers, mixed evergreens, or oaks (Quercus spp.)
 In cool and moist temperate mixed woods they are one of the dominant species.
-It is very rare north of Vancouver Island though cultivated in Prince Rupert, near Ketchikan, and in Juneau.
+Though very rare north of Vancouver Island, it is cultivated in Prince Rupert, near Ketchikan, and in Juneau.

 Ecology

 The tree can live in a wide range of habitats, but thrives in fairly well-hydrated hardwood forests, occurring with red alder, black cottonwood, and willows.
 It is fairly shade tolerant, but not as much so as vine maple, and benefits from disturbances.

 It is not considered to be fire-resistant due to its thin bark, but large trees with thick bark may survive moderate fires.
 Along with red alder, bigleaf maple often dominates early postfire succession in Douglas-fir forests, and fire can increase its forest presence.
 It spreads and grows vegetatively from cuttings and stumps of any size in a prolific manner.

 Insects fertilize the tree's flowers.
 The winged fruits are eaten by squirrels, and by grosbeaks in the winter.
 Deer mice have been observed consuming bigleaf maple seeds in the spring in the Sierra Nevada.
 The foliage is browsed by ungulates such as black-tailed deer, mule deer, elk, and horses, as well as by mountain beavers and other rodents.

 A western Oregon study found that 60% of bigleaf maple seedlings over 10 in tall had been browsed by deer, most several times.

-Bigleaf maple is preferred as habitat by the barred owl, and the presence of the tree is positively associated with Hammond's flycatchers.
+Bigleaf maple is preferred as habitat by the barred owl, an invasive species to coast range habitat, and the presence of the tree is positively associated with Hammond's flycatchers.

 In the wetter parts of its range, such as in the Olympic National Park and lowland forest around Puget Sound, the bark is often covered with epiphytes such as club moss and licorice fern.

 Older trees suffer from heart rot.

 Cultivars

+Cultivars are plants sourced and/or bred for specific characteristics that are deemed to be attractive and/or commercializable to the mainstream public.
+Given the opportunity, cultivars will near-universally cross with their native counterparts, which brings a risk of contamination to local genetic stock that can be a challenge to identify.
+Examples of cultivars include: